Ruslebiff/CloudProject/README.md

 # What went well and wrong
-reflection of what went well and what went wrong with the project
 After about an hour into our first meeting we had layed out a project plan of what our final product should look like.
-We had good working routines, meeting as a group everyday to work.
+We had good working routines, meeting as a group every day to work together.

 We managed to reach all of our main goals, and added some of the potential expansions for the project.

-When the user 'uses' a recipe, there is a list of all ingredients he/she has for the recipe(have), needs to complete the recipe(missing) and ingredients after making the recipe(remaining).
-To find recipes for the next day, the application just posts a new request with the remaining list.
+When the user 'uses' a recipe, there is a list of all ingredients he/she has for the recipe(have), what he/she needs to complete the recipe(missing) and ingredients after making the recipe(remaining).
+To find recipes for the next day, the application just posts a new request with the remaining ingredients list.
-We also different queries to handlerMeal (look at #handlerMeal for more information)
+We also do different queries to handlerMeal (look at #handlerMeal for more information)

 # Hard aspects of the project
-reflection on the hard aspects of the project
+Recipes that has units in teaspoon or tablespoon values became a bigger problem fixing than expected, since ingredients are saved in grams or litres in the database.
+This would not have been a problem if we simply could calculate all ingredients by volume, but we don't know how many grams x volume of each ingredient is.
+We did not want to enforce recipes to use weight instead of spoons, so to go around this, the nutritional value for each spoon when registering a recipe is being checked against the external API.
-Recipes that has units in teaspoon or tablespoon values became a bigger problem fixing than expected.
-The solution we decided to go for was calculating how many calories there was per spoon and from there get the quantity per unit.
-This lead to extra lines of code only for handling spoon units.
+The solution we decided to go for in the meal-handler was calculating how many calories there was per spoon and from there get the quantity per unit.
+This lead to extra lines of code only for handling spoon units, but we still manage to only read from our own database every time a recipe is read, and we avoid storing duplicate ingredients with different units.

 # What we learned
-what new has the group learned
-We got a deeper insight in how it is to make an API database that is meant to be used by other applications.
+We got a deeper insight in how it is to make an API with a database, that is meant to be used by other applications.
+We got a better understanding of everything we have learnt so far in this course.

 # Work log